Exodus Chapter 18

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” click here

-‘ father in law saw all that he did to the people, he said, What [is] this thing that you do to the people ? why do you sit alone, and all the people stand by you from morning to even ?
+‘ father in law saw all that he did to the people, he said, What [is] this thing that you do to the people ? why do you sit alone, and all the people stand by you from morning to evening ?

 18:15 And Mosesמשה